 To give our children a brighter future, we must make sure that the federal government works closely with our state and local education officials to reach the goal of providing every child with a quality education while holding schools, teachers and students to higher standards.

 In New Jersey, I continue to fight for other education needs, including special education funding, Head Start, and Title I programs.
-Additionally, I was proud to lead the fight and secured a victory for the first federally funded school choice program in nation in Washington, D.C.
+Additionally, I was proud to lead the fight and secured a victory for the first federally funded school choice program in Washington, D.C.
 I am committed to working to provide parents with a choice in their child’s education in New Jersey.

 As part of this effort, I advocated passage of the America Competes Act, which expands Science, Technology, Engineering, and Mathematic (STEM) education programs.
 The key to continuing America’s competitiveness is making sure that our young people receive the best education possible, particularly in areas like mathematics, science, and engineering.